Parth-Badgujar/parth-badgujar.github.io/content/ctf-writeups/HTB Cyber Apocalypse 2024/_index.md

   open: true
 ---

 This was a fun CTF organized by `Hack The Box` out team placed `59th` among thousands of teams !!
-Here are writeups of some medium and hard level challenges which I managed to solve.
+Here are writeups of some medium level challenges which I managed to solve.